adaszko/chbuf.vim/README.md

 # What is it?

-An interactive way of jumping to buffers and recently edited files.
+An highly interactive way of jumping to buffers and recently edited files.
 Recent files list is obtained via `v:oldfiles` variable (see `:help v:oldfiles`).

 # Status